python/devguide/core-developers/experts.rst

 For official contacts for supported platforms, see :pep:`11`.

-Platforms listed here are not necessarily supported by CPython, and the maintainers are not necessarily core CPython developers.
+Platforms listed here are not necessarily supported by CPython.
+Some of the experts listed here maintain and distribute Python for “their” platform as a third-party project.

 ===================   ===========
 Platform              Maintainers